ovr/phpsa/README.md

 	 return $unusedVariable->b();

-Notice:  Function undefinedFunction() is not exists in ./tests/simple/undefined/FCall.php on 7 [undefined-fcall]
+Notice:  Function undefinedFunction() does not exist in ./tests/simple/undefined/FCall.php on 7 [undefined-fcall]

 	 undefinedFunction();